Child Custody Lawyers

 - The child’s wishes, if the child is old enough to make these types of decisions

 - The relationship of the parents and other people who might affect the child’s welfare

 - The stability of the proposed living arrangements

 - The adequacy and duration of the child’s present living arrangements

 - The motivation and ability of parties to offer the child guidance, love, and affection

 - The child’s level of adjustment to the current living situation

 A child custody and visitation order is never permanent.
 Either or both parents might want to change a parenting plan for many reasons.
 For example, one parent might remarry, have other children, or accept a new job in a different city or state — and any of these factors might require the modification of a custody order.

 If both parents agree to the proposed changes, they can adapt the existing order with an agreement.
 If the parents can’t agree, one parent might need to file a petition asking the court for a child custody order modification.
 The next step generally involves meeting with a mediator before participating in a court hearing.

 Child custody matters are especially important because they involve more than money or property.
-You don't want to enter custody proceedings without adequate guidance and representation.
-Whether you're petitioning for legal or physical custody or you want to change an existing child custody order, we have experienced child custody lawyers who can help you.
-Contact us at (424) 201-5444 to discuss your case.
+You don’t want to enter custody proceedings without adequate guidance and representation.
+Whether you’re petitioning for legal or physical custody or you want to change an existing child custody order, we have a list of experienced child custody lawyers who can help you.